mixxxdj/mixxx/docs/bungee-integration.md

 For multi-configuration generators, build the Debug configuration explicitly (e.g. `cmake --build build --config Debug`).

-This defines `BUNGEE_PETRIFY` for the vendored `bungee` target only in the Debug configuration.
-When Bungee catches fatal signals such as `SIGSEGV` or `SIGABRT`, it prints the process ID and stops the process so a debugger can be attached.

-This is intentionally **opt-in** and **non-Windows-only**.
-It can hang CI or automated tests by design, and Bungee's current petrification implementation uses POSIX signal APIs (`sigaction`, `siginfo_t`, `SIGSTOP`) rather than native Windows crash-debugging mechanisms.
+The option is preserved for compatibility with older build trees, but it has no effect when Bungee is supplied by a package, vcpkg port, or the `ExternalProject_Add` source-fetch path.
+The historical petrification mechanism was implemented in the removed vendored target and used POSIX signal APIs (`sigaction`, `siginfo_t`, `SIGSTOP`) rather than native Windows crash-debugging mechanisms.

 ---